 IRPF is a personal and direct tax which levies the income obtained by natural persons living in Uruguay.
 Residents are all natural persons staying in Uruguay for more than 183 days during a calendar year and who establish their core business or activities or have economic or vital interests in Uruguay.
 Payment is made on an annual basis and is liquidated - as a general rule - on December 31st of every year, without prejudice to the advances and withholdings made for different types of income.
-The tax is applied under a dual system whereby two types of income are taxed: 1st Category - income deriving from capital productive factor and 2nd Category - income deriving from work productive factor.

 Personal Wealth Tax (IP)